Pauloengcomp/pauloengcomp/README.md

 Hi!
 I'm Paulo Lima

- Graduating in computer engineering in Brazil, Salvador!
+Degree in computer engineering in Brazil, Salvador!
 I have been working for 7 years as a data analyst for companies in the home care area.

 I recently discovered a new love, machine learning! and I intend to dedicate myself even more to this fantastic area.